-I am a postdoctoral researcher at Northeastern University’s Network Science Institute and a fellow at the Harvard Institute for Quantitative Social Sciences.
+I am an Associate Research Scientist at Northeastern University’s Network Science Institute and a fellow at the Harvard Institute for Quantitative Social Sciences.
 My research investigates what drives belief in inaccurate information, why certain individuals are predisposed to refrain from belief change even in the face of good corrective evidence, and how corrections can be designed to maximize impact.

 Swire-Thompson, B., Ecker, U. K.H., Swire, B., Lewandowsky, S., & Berinsky, A. J. (in press).
 They might be a liar but they’re my liar: Source evaluation and the prevalence of misinformation.
 Political Psychology.